fabiolima/side-project-starter/README.md

 SMTP_PASSWORD
 ```

-Theses variables are used in `config/environment/production.rb`.
+These variables are used in `config/environments/production.rb`.
 Take a look:
 ```ruby
  config.action_mailer.smtp_settings = {
     authentication: :plain,